What You Need to Know About Floral Designer

 There were about 55,000 jobs for Floral Designer in 2016 (in the United States).
 There is little to no growth in job opportunities for Floral Designer.
-The BLS estimates 4,500 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 4,500 job openings in this field each year.

 The states with the most job growth for Floral Designer are Utah, Alaska, and Colorado.
 Watch out if you plan on working in Minnesota, Kansas, or Pennsylvania.
 These states have the worst job growth for this type of profession.

 Floral Designers make between $19,350 and $40,140 a year.

 Floral Designers who work in District of Columbia, Hawaii, or Massachusetts, make the highest salaries.

 How much do Floral Designers make in each U.S. state?

 What Tools & Technology do Floral Designers Use?

 Although they’re not necessarily needed for all jobs, the following technologies are used by many Floral Designers: